Mayank242002/Mayank242002/README.md

 ## Introduction

-- 🌱 I’m currently learning DSA and Web Development.
+- 🌱 I’m currently learning DSA and Python.
 - 👯 I’m looking to collaborate on github.
 - 📫 How to reach me: msngi24july@gmail.com.
 - ⚡ Fun fact: I Love Travelling and Exploring New Places.